0x1eef/lockf.rb/README.md

 #### Non-blocking lock

-The `Lock::File#lock_nonblock` method can be used to acquire a lock in a non-blocking manner.
-When it is found that acquiring a lock would block the method will raise an exception (ie `Errno::EAGAIN` / `Errno::EWOULDBLOCK`) instead:
+The `Lock::File#lock_nonblock` method can be used to acquire a lock without blocking.
+When it is found that acquiring a lock would block the method will raise an exception (ie `Errno::EAGAIN` /`Errno::EWOULDBLOCK`)
+instead:

 ```ruby
 require "lockf"